Street food of Chennai: Boli

 Boli in Tamil Nadu is a golden yellow sweet pancake from South India.
-It is eaten during a traditional Sadhya along with Payasam.
-Several varieties of boli are prepared including thenga (coconut) boli and jaggery,sugar.
+It is eaten during a traditional Sadhya along with Pasam.
+Several varieties of boli are prepared including thenga (coconut) boli and jaggery, sugar.
 Boli is especially famous in the southernmost districts of Tamil Nadu and Kerala, India and northern Sri Lanka.
 Boli is eaten mostly after lunch or as an evening snack.
 Boli is golden yellow in colour.

 Jigarthanda

 Jigarthanda is a cold milk beverage and cold dessert that originated in the South Indian city of Madurai in Tamil Nadu.
 It translates to "cool heart" in English.
 It is generally prepared and served at roadside stalls as a refreshment during the Indian summer.
 The basic ingredients include milk, almond gum, sarsaparilla root syrup, sugar and ice-cream.

 Parotta

 A parotta, porotta or barotta, is a layered flat bread of parts of Southern India, notably in Tamil Nadu and Kerala made from maida flour.
 This is a similar to the North Indian Lacha paratha.
 Parottas are usually available as street food and in restaurants across Kerala, Tamil Nadu and parts of Karnataka.
 At some places it is also served at weddings, religious festivals and feasts.
 It is prepared by kneading maida, egg (in some recipes), oil or ghee and water.
 The dough is beaten into thin layers and later forming a round spiralled into a ball using these thin layers.
 The ball is rolled flat and roasted.
 There is one more special dish made out of parotta called Kothu parotta or mutta parotta which is widely available in mostly all Chennai hotels serving parottas.